Global Wrestling Network

-Global Wrestling Network (GWN) was a digital streaming service and mobile app owned by Anthem Wrestling Exhibitions, a subsidiary of Anthem Sports & Entertainment and parent company of Impact Wrestling.
+Global Wrestling Network (GWN) was a digital streaming service and mobile app owned by Impact Wrestling (now Total Nonstop Action Wrestling), a subsidiary of Anthem Sports & Entertainment.
 It primarily featured content from the Impact video library, along with original programming and content from independent and international promotions.
-The service ceased operating on May 1, 2019, when it was replaced by Impact Plus.
+The service ceased operating on May 1, 2019, when it was replaced by Impact Plus (now TNA+).

 History

 The first service to stream Total Nonstop Action Wrestling (TNA) content on-demand happened in 2009, when the company launched its own 'TNA Video Vault'.
 The service changed its name to 'TNA On Demand' in 2010 and ran up until around early 2013.
 The company also launched the 'TNA Wrestling Plus' YouTube channel - where users could rent pay-per-views and documentaries previously released on DVD.
 In early 2017, Anthem launched the 'Total Access TNA' (later renamed 'Total Access Impact') originally for UK users after Challenge TV's TNA broadcasting contract had expired.

 In June 2017, Executive Vice President of Anthem Sports and Entertainment Ed Nordholm told The Tennessean that the company once known as TNA had rebranded.
 As part of expanding the brand, Nordholm said he had been planning an on demand service that would tap into TNA's video library.
 The Tennessean noted that the library was valuable as TNA had previously signed many legendary wrestlers and several wrestlers who appeared in TNA later signed with WWE.

 At the time of the rebranding, the company had been named Impact Wrestling after its flagship program, and had assumed the name of Global Force Wrestling (GFW).
 In October 2017, Jeff Jarrett left the company and it reverted to the Impact Wrestling name as Jarrett owned the rights to GFW.
 The Global Wrestling Network (GWN) name had been influenced by its connection to GFW.